SourenP/sourenp.github.io/_pages/about.md

 The meetings are very flexible:
 - we discuss the texts
 - read out loud together
-- imporve our Armenian
+- improve our Armenian
+- we decide what to read together
 - members come and go between sessions
-- we decide what to read together

-We mostly read short stories or segments of novels to keep each session independent.
+To keep each session independent, we mostly read short stories or segments of novels.

+We will try to accommodate all time zones but we are primarily based in America.

-For the purpose of practice, all further communication once you join the club will be in Armenian.
-Don't feel intimidated, we're really friendly :)
+For the purpose of practice, once you join the club all further communication will be in Armenian.
+Don't worry, we're really friendly :)

 <br />